wiseman/mavelous/README.md

 can run on an iPhone or iPad--Mavelous can (at least the front end can).

-The flagship DIY drone GCS, [APM Mission Planner](http://code.google.com/p/ardupilot-mega/wiki/Mission), is primarily a Windows application.
+The most popular Arducopter GCS, [APM Mission Planner](http://code.google.com/p/ardupilot-mega/wiki/Mission), is primarily a Windows application.
 It can run under OS X and Linux with Mono, but the experience is not always smooth.